blaster151/fp-3/eslint-plugin-fp-3/README.md

 # eslint-plugin-fp-3

 This local ESLint plugin exposes the rules that power our custom lint setup.
-At the moment the plugin ships a single rule, `no-json-stringify-on-json`, and is loaded from the repo's root `.eslintrc.cjs` under the `fp-3/no-json-stringify-on-json` name.
+The plugin now ships multiple rules and exposes a `recommended` config that enables them with the severities we rely on in this repository.
+Load the config from the repo's root `.eslintrc.cjs` via `extends: ["plugin:fp-3/recommended"]` or opt into individual rules under the `fp-3/<rule-name>` namespace.

 ## `no-json-stringify-on-json`